computablelabs/dapp-universities/README.md

 - `ipfs config --json API.HTTPHeaders.Access-Control-Allow-Origin '["*"]'`
 - `ipfs config --json API.HTTPHeaders.Access-Control-Allow-Methods '["PUT", "GET", "POST"]'`

+Start the IPFS Daemon in a new terminal

+- ipfs daemon

 ### Install Ganache

 In a new terminal tab, run: